4th Kruk Battalion (Ukraine)

-The 4th Sperate "Kruk" Battalion is a separate volunteer Battalion of the 50th Vysochan Regiment of the National Guard of Ukraine tasked with special operations, combat assistance, law enforcement and protection of Ukrainian territorial integrity.
+The 4th Separate "Kruk" Battalion is a separate volunteer battalion of the 50th Vysochan Regiment of the National Guard of Ukraine tasked with special operations, combat assistance, law enforcement and protection of Ukrainian territorial integrity.
 It was established in 2014 by the order of Stepan Poltorak.
 Its headquarters are located at the garrison of the 50th Regiment in Ivano-Frankivsk.